MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Server-Virtual-Table.md

 ---
 title: "Server Virtual Table"
-description: The Server table contains the following fields, Server Name and My Server.
+description: The Server table contains the Server Name and My Server.
 This topic contains a link to additional information on how to create a page to view a virtual table. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na